jobayer977/javascript-interview-questions/docs/00 Guide/what-are-some-unique-features-of-javascript/index.md

 ---
 title: What are some unique features of JavaScript ?
 ---
-## What are some unique features of JavaScript ?

 There are at least three great things about JavaScript: